 Popular High-Tech Energy Solutions

-- Smart Thermostats – Devices like Nest and Ecobee learn temperature preferences and adjust settings automatically, saving 10-12% on heating and 15% on cooling costs.
+- Smart Thermostats – Brands like Nest and Ecobee learn your habits and adjust temperatures for you.
+They can save 10–12% on heating and 15% on cooling.

 - Energy-Efficient Appliances – ENERGY STAR-rated appliances use 10-50% less energy than older models.

-- Smart Power Strips – These devices automatically cut power to electronics not in use, eliminating standby energy waste.
+- Smart Power Strips – These cut off power to items not in use, which helps stop phantom energy loss.

 Are High-Tech Solutions Worth the Cost?